 Filmed at: IntroNation

-Hammersmith & Fulham has a long tradition of solemn and respectful tributes to the courage of the armed forces, with ceremonies at the borough’s two main war memorials, which are both approaching their centenaries.
+Hammersmith & Fulham has a long tradition of solemn and respectful tributes to the courage of the armed forces, with ceremonies at the borough’s two main war memorials.

 During the First World War, many businesses in Hammersmith & Fulham employed women in various roles.
 Women on the home front in H&F played a vital role in the war effort and, in the process, took significant steps along the road to equality.